Skip to content

 Security

-- John is visiting SlashDB API via a browser.
+John navigates to the SlashDB application using a browser.
 He logs in using his SlashDB username and password.
 He is identified as John and his browser receives a cookie.
 The cookie is sent with each subsequent request.
-John's account in SlashDB has been configured to use db_user1 database login when making queries.
-Effectively John can SELECT or UPDATE data, as those are the privileges that were configured in the database.

 admin